 Whole chicken breast on a piece of parchment.

-You've probably heard that expression, especially when it comes to slicing something like flank steak.
+And by here, I mean going against the grain.
+You’ve probably heard that expression, especially when it comes to slicing something like flank steak.

 A knife laid on top of a raw chicken breast.